alinush/alinush.github.io/_includes/refs.md

 [^BBS04]: **Short Group Signatures**, by Boneh, Dan and Boyen, Xavier and Shacham, Hovav, *in Advances in Cryptology -- CRYPTO 2004*, 2004

+[^BBdplus23]: **FAEST: Algorithm Specifications (Version 1.0)**, by Carsten Baum and Lennart Braun and Cyprien Delpech de Saint Guilhem and Michael Klooß and Christian Majenz and Shibam Mukherjee and Sebastian Ramacher and Christian Rechberger and Emmanuela Orsini and Lawrence Roy and Peter Scholl, 2023, [[URL]](https://faest.info/faest-spec-v1.0.pdf)

 [^BC23e]: **ProtoStar: Generic Efficient Accumulation/Folding for Special Sound Protocols**, by Benedikt Bünz and Binyi Chen, *in Cryptology ePrint Archive, Paper 2023/620*, 2023, [[URL]](https://eprint.iacr.org/2023/620)

 [^BC23eSigmae]: **On Sigma-Protocols and (packed) Black-Box Secret Sharing Schemes**, by Claudia Bartoli and Ignacio Cascudo, *in Cryptology {ePrint} Archive, Paper 2023/1652*, 2023, [[URL]](https://eprint.iacr.org/2023/1652)